Beijing is one of the oldest cities in the world. It’s also one of the largest.

 Between the language barrier, the crowds, and the sheer size of Beijing’s public transportation network, it can be challenging, particularly if you’re visiting for the first time.

-You can rest assured that Beijing has plenty of subway stations.
-Just have a navigation app ready on your phone so you know where you’re going once you hop off.
+Beijing has hundreds of subway stations.
+So, have a navigation app ready on your phone so you know where you’re going once you hop off.

 You’re probably familiar with Google Maps but there are other China map apps too.